BalaDaniel/Adult-Income-stats/README.md

 - 👋 Hi, I’m @Bala
 - 👀 I’m interested in Data Analysis and Data science
-- 🌱 I’m currently learning Dta Analysis
+- 🌱 I’m currently learning Data Analysis
 - 💞️ I’m looking to collaborate on Data Analysts and Data Scientists
 - 📫 How to reach me ...